csc301-fall-2022/FaceBlur/deliverable-1/planning.md

 - Express.js
 - Prisma

+**Emily Chang:** Fullstack Dev
+- Will work on tasks in both the backend and frontend components of the application
+- Will help plan how to create the components

+**Strengths**
+- Agile
+- Vue.js
+- Sql

+**Weaknesses**
+- Node.js
+- Express.js
+- React

 Describe the different roles on the team and the responsibilities associated with each role.
  * Roles should reflect the structure of your team and be appropriate for your project.
 Not necessarily one role to one team member.
  * Add role(s) to your Team-[Team_Number]-[Team_Name].csv file on the main folder